matestack/matestack-ui-vuejs/docs/built-in-reactivity/partial-ui-updates/isolated-component-api.md

 With `init_on: 'init_time'` you can specify an event on which the isolated component should be initialized.
 When you click the button the event `init_time` is emitted and the isolated component asynchronously requests its content.

-### Use custom data in isolated components
+### Use custom data (public_context) in isolated components

 Like described above it is possible to use custom data in your isolated components.
-Just pass them as a hash to `public_options` and use them in your isolated component.
-Be careful, because `public_options` are visible in the raw html response from the server as they get passed to a Vue.js component.
+Just pass them as a hash to `public_context` and use them in your isolated component.
+Be careful, because `public_context` are visible in the raw html response from the server as they get passed to a Vue.js component.

 Lets render a collection of models and each of them should rerender when a user clicks a corresponding refresh button.
 Our model is called `Match`, representing a soccer match.
 It has an attribute called score with the current match score.